AutoHotkey

-AutoHotkey is a free and open-source custom scripting language for Microsoft Windows, primarily designed to provide easy keyboard shortcuts or hotkeys, fast macro-creation and software automation to allow users of most computer skill levels to automate repetitive tasks in any Windows application.
+AutoHotkey (AHK) is a free and open-source custom scripting language for Microsoft Windows, primarily designed to provide easy keyboard shortcuts (or 'hotkeys'), fast macro-creation, and software automation, to allow users of most computer skill levels to automate repetitive tasks in any Windows application.
 It can easily extend or modify user interfaces (for example, overriding the default Windows control key commands with their Emacs equivalents).

+AutoHotkey was initially released by its creator, Chris Mallett, in 2003; it has subsequently become one of the most commonly used and commonly recommended pieces of software available for simple macro implementation.
 The installation package includes an extensive help file; web-based documentation is also available.

-Features
+Features and uses

 AutoHotkey scripts can be used to launch programs, open documents, and emulate keystrokes or mouse clicks and movements.
 They can also assign, retrieve, and manipulate variables, run loops, and manipulate windows, files, and folders.
-They can be triggered by a hotkey, such as a script that opens an internet browser when the user presses on the keyboard.
+They can be triggered by a hotkey, such as a script that opens an internet browser when the user presses the relevant hotkey (key combination) on the keyboard.

+AutoHotkey also allows "hotstrings" that automatically replace certain text as it is typed, such as assigning the string "btw" to produce the text "by the way", or the text "%o" to produce "percentage of".
 Keyboard keys can also be remapped and disabled—for example, so that pressing produces an em dash in the active window.
-AutoHotkey also allows "hotstrings" that automatically replace certain text as it is typed, such as assigning the string "btw" to produce the text "by the way", or the text "%o" to produce "percentage of".
 Scripts can also be set to run automatically at computer startup, with no keyboard action required—for example, for performing file management at a set interval.

 More complex tasks can be achieved with custom data entry forms (GUI windows), working with the system registry, or using the Windows API by calling functions from DLLs.
 The scripts can be compiled into standalone executable files that can be run on other computers without AutoHotkey installed.
 The C++ source code can be compiled with Visual Studio Express.

 AutoHotkey allows memory access through pointers, as in C.